 - Identifying the housing shortages within the community;

 - Providing a forecast of the likely changes in affordable housing over the next five years without any intervention;

 - Identifying the current and projected impact on homelessness within the community;

 - Reviewing the current Housing Goals adopted by the City Council and making any recommendations on changes, if appropriate; and

 - Making any recommendation(s) the Task Force deems appropriate to address the challenges that are identified through the work of the Task Force.

-The Task Force shall consist of nine members.
-The membership shall consist of a cross section of the City, including the desire to include representatives of the City Council, a citizen that rents within the community, and a person that owns rental property within the community.
+The Task Force consisted of nine members which represented a cross section of the City, including the desire to include representatives of the City Council, a citizen that rents within the community, and a person that owns rental property within the community.

 Councilor Doris Ortiz, the chair of the Mayor’s Affordable Housing Task Force, presented an interim report from the Task Force to the Council on October 4, 2022.
-A final report shall be issued to the City Council by November 15, 2022.
+A final report was issued to the City Council at their January 24, 2023 meeting.